Archana10siva/Analyzing-Global-Metrics-with-MySQL-and-Pandas/Global-Metrics-Analysis-with-Pandas.md

 => Skills Demonstrated:
-- Data Cleaning and Preparation : Ensuring data integrity for analysis.
+- Data Cleaning and Preprocessing : Ensuring data integrity for analysis.
 - Pandas : Writing and executing complex queries for data extraction and manipulation.
 - Data Analysis : Interpreting complex datasets using Pandas.
 - Insight Generation : Extracting meaningful insights and patterns from data.